-WORRY PUPPET AND WORRY MONSTER PATTERNS Worry puppets and monsters are used by therapists to help children come to terms with concerns and worries that are often very serious.
-Sometimes just writing down a worry can be helpful in itself.
+Worry monsters are used by therapists to help children come to terms with concerns and worries that are often very serious.
 For more details on why worry items work, please CLICK HERE

 Firstly, before making your item, please read the following safety guidelines for the worry puppets and monsters - safety is of the utmost importance, and we must adhere to certain rules in order to satisfy product safety regulations as advised by Trading Standards (we don't trade items but the same rules apply.)

 Please could knitters and sewers embroider the eyes and features with wool or embroidery yarn, or you could use pieces of felt securely sewn on, or use buttons.
 However, buttons should be extra firmly attached - please use strong thread and sew over and over many times to be sure.
 All items are tested for strength before being sent out.
 Safety eyes for stuffed monsters or puppets are fine (please don’t use them in any unstuffed item).